Abstract Submission Guidelines

 - Quality, Safety and Value Award in Surgery – awarded to the manuscript that best demonstrates quality improvement principles, patient safety initiatives and/or addresses the value proposition by demonstrating an improvement in outcomes while at the same time reducing cost or other measures of resource utilization.
 Manuscript submission to the Journal of Pediatric Surgery via the APSA channels is mandatory.
 The quality of the manuscript and potential impact of the intervention on the author’s own institution will serve as the primary criteria for judging.
 View additional information, including eligibility details.

-- Innovation Award – for best innovation abstract presented in the Innovation session.
+- Innovation Award – Awarded for best innovation abstract presented at the annual meeting.
 View additional information.

 Abstract Submission Requirements

 Short and descriptive titles are preferred, avoiding declarative or interrogatory title styles.

 Authors must disclose any financial interest/relationship that they have with any commercial interest related to the content of the presentation.
 In addition, authors must identify any off-label or experimental uses of any drugs that are presented in the abstract.